This Grav Glass Blunt was provided by a friend for the purposes of review. Thanks again! 🙂

 Just don’t get overzealous because it’s very easy to pack too tight and then have a hard time getting a good haul.

-When it comes to loading this device, I’ve tried a few different ways and prefer busting up some bud and having it in a container that lets you push & twist the blunt down into it.
+When it comes to loading this device, a few different ways were tried and the best seems to be busting up some bud and having it in a container that lets you push & twist the blunt down into it.

-I tried pulling the bigger tube off the grommet and packing it “backwards” stabbing and twisting the end that goes in the grommet side.
-Then when its sufficiently packed, put the grommet back on and use the inner glass piece to push your material all the way to the tip.
+One attempt to stuff it was made by taking the bigger glass tube off the pink grommet and packing it “backwards” stabbing and twisting the end that goes in the pink grommet side.
+Then when its sufficiently packed, put the grommet back on and use the inner glass piece to push your material all the way from the grommet side to the lighting tip.

-This works but I found that when the inner piece is pushing the material up, a few small pieces of plant matter get stuck to the sides of the outer tube and don’t get smoked.
+This works but when the inner piece is pushing the material up, a few small pieces of plant matter get stuck to the sides of the outer tube and don’t get smoked.

-So I found it’s best to pack it in from the lighting end.
+So it’s best to pack it in from the lighting end.

 Different levels of moisture, size of grind, stickiness, etc. all affect the way the Grav Glass Blunt gets packed.
 Sometimes it only pushes a little bit of material in and then sticks and other times it will easily fill all the way with no poking required.